bgamari/ghc-wiki-import/ghc-debuggers.md

-The primary weakness is the inability to see live datastructures; this debugger/tracer is silent, you can see where you are but not any of your values.
+The primary weakness is the inability to see live data structures; this debugger/tracer is silent, you can see where you are but not any of your values.

 <table><tr><th> Status: </th>